riceissa/computing-notes/moc.md

 # great but I haven't yet figured out how to do the verification.
 dget -u 'https://deb.debian.org/debian/pool/main/m/moc/moc_2.6.0~svn-r3005-6.dsc'

+# The previous command should have already unpacked the source archives
+# into a new directory and applied the Debian patches, so we can cd into it:
 cd moc-2.6.0~svn-r3005/

 # Make the directory into which we will install MOC